spdx/license-list-XML/README.md

 # SPDX License List
-The SPDX License List is a list of common open-source licenses (and associated exceptions) used to easily and efficiently identify such licenses in SPDX documents, SPDX identifiers (e.g. in source code), package managers, or elsewhere.
+The [SPDX License List](https://spdx.org/licenses/) is a list of common open-source licenses (and associated exceptions) used to easily and efficiently identify such licenses in SPDX documents, SPDX identifiers (e.g. in source code), package managers, or elsewhere.
-This repository contains the files on the [SPDX License List](https://spdx.org/licenses/), in varying formats, as well as the source files (and schema) used to generate the several file formats.
-You can use [SPDX tools](https://To-Do) (or create your own tools) to consume the official formats of the License List: RDFa, HTML, Text, and JSON.
-Note that the XML _source_ files are not necessarily stable.
-The output files, however, contain stable content in stable, well-defined stable formats, so you should rely on them, and not the XML.
+This repository contains the XML "source" files (and schema) used to generate the authoritative, supported SPDX list file formats.
+The XML format is not necessarily stable and should not be used by tools just yet.
+The supported output files in the [license-list-data repository](https://github.com/spdx/license-list-data), however, are stable, and are available in RDFa, HTML, Text, and JSON, are stable and well-supported.
+You can use [SPDX tools](https://github.com/spdx/tools) (or create your own tools) to consume the official formats of the license list.

 # Requesting a new license for the SPDX License List